EdenShtein/GameChanger/README.md

 ## Installation

-- Export git repositorie to andorid studio
+- Export git repository to Android Studio
 - Build and run the application on a physical device or andorid emulator

 ## Developed by: